 I was searching for strokes that do not hide their digital origin – that have still structure but an obviously artificial /digitally made structure.

-Strokes and colour fields digitally formed from disks were the first and basic solution.
+Strokes and painted fields digitally compounded from basic geometrical forms were the first solution.

 I sign the prints with [stumm] or shortly with [#] ).